emrgnt-cmplxty/fermi/docs/docs/2.develop/testing/integration.md

 ---
 import {CodeTabs, Language, Github} from "@site/components/codetabs"

-Integration tests enable to deploy your contract in the Axion `testnet` or a local `sandbox`, and create test-users to interact with it.
+Integration tests enable to deploy your contract in the Fermi `testnet` or a local `sandbox`, and create test-users to interact with it.
 In this way, you can thoroughly test your contract in a realistic environment.

 Moreover, when using the local `sandbox` you gain complete control of the network: